apache/nuttx/tools/README.txt

        #endif
        ...

-  New Add the font to the NX build system.
-There are several files that you have to modify to to this.
+  Now add the font to the NX build system.
+There are several files that you have to modify to do this.
 Look how the build system uses the font CONFIG_NXFONT_SANS23X27 for examples:

     5. nuttx/graphics/Makefile.
 This file needs logic to auto-generate